By Gina Morin, Design Intervention

 Lack of Time:

 Many small business owners take on a lot.
-This is perfectly understandable, but not taking the time to develop your brand strategy can come back and bite you later.
+This is entirely understandable, but not taking the time to develop your brand strategy can come back and bite you later.
 And finding the time to do the work yourself is almost impossible.

 Lack of Budget: